Miljoen/truify/README.md

 # Truify [![npm version](https://badgen.net/npm/v/truify?label=npm%20package&color=green&cache=600)][npm]

-Simple package that truifies any input, except when it doesn't.
+Simple package that truifies any input.

 For more information, you are kindly referred to the Examples section.